cwahlmann/vz200-remake/en/03_assembly_vz200.md

 The white bordered soldering contact represents Negative (white bare wire), the quadratic contact is Positive (red bare wire).

 After this solder the two 8-core flat cables to the keyboard circuit board.
-Please double check for the correct orientation and connections; the soldering contacts on the keyboard circuit board are labeled x0-x7 and y0-y7.
+Please double check for the correct orientation and connections; the soldering contacts on the keyboard circuit board are labeled x0-x7 and y0-y7 to help you.

 ![Circuit board Controller](../images/resized/img_chassis_31_platine_controller.jpg "Circuit board Controller")
 ![Circuit board Controller 2](../images/resized/img_chassis_32_platine_controller.jpg "Circuit board Controller 2")